cloudberrydb/cloudberrydb/README.md

 * The Native macOS docker client available with docker 1.12+ (beta) or Community Edition 17+ may also work

+## Development with Vagrant

+There is a Vagrant-based [quickstart guide for developers](src/tools/vagrant/README.md).

 ## Code layout

 The directory layout of the repository follows the same general layout